 This vegan carrot cake recipe is fluffy and full of aromatic spices.
-It's paired with a delicious tangy vegan cream cheese frosting, with the option of flavoring the buttercream with oranges or blood oranges (depending on what's in season!).
+It's paired with a delicious tangy classic vegan cream cheese frosting.

-This recipe makes a layer cake, but you can change up the cake pans and create a sandwich cake if preferred.
-Either way, it's the perfect vegan snack cake to enjoy with your cup of tea or coffee, or for celebrating Easter.
+This recipe includes options to make a 6-inch 3-tier layer cake, or a two-tier 8-inch sandwich cake.
+Either way, it's the perfect vegan snack cake to enjoy with your cup of tea or coffee, or for celebrating Spring and Easter.

 And if you don't want to turn on the oven, try this vegan carrot cheesecake, which is no-bake and easy to make.